Crispy Baked Spring Rolls

 - Add oyster sauce, garlic, ground coriander, and coleslaw mix.
 Cook everything together until cabbage is very tender, 6 to 8 minutes more.
 (If the pan looks dry at any point, add a splash of water and continue cooking.)

 - Add noodles to pork / cabbage mixture and continue cooking everything together until the pan is mostly dry and everything is evenly combined, ~2 minutes more.

 - While the filling cools, peel the wrappers apart and line them up so they are slightly overlapping.
 (They can be slightly sticky, so it's easiest to do this with clean hands before filling.)
 Cover with a slightly damp paper towel to prevent drying out.

 - Working with one spring roll wrapper at a time, place it on a flat surface with one corner facing you.
-Use a brush or your index finger to dab beaten egg around the edges.
-Fill the bottom half of the wrapper about 3 Tbsp of filling (do not overfill or they will split when baking).
+Use a brush or your index finger to dab the beaten egg around the edges.
+Fill the bottom half of the wrapper with about 3 Tablespoons of filling (do not overfill or they will split when baking).
 Fold the bottom part of the wrapper over the filling.
 Fold the left and right corners over the filling.
 Roll the spring roll securely up from the bottom to the top, making sure the filling is completely enclosed.